panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 ## 4. Conclusion

-`array.reduce()` is a useful method that lets reduce an array to a value.
+`array.reduce()` is a useful method that reduces an array to a value.

 `array.reduce(callback, initialValue)` accepts 2 arguments: the `callback` function that updates the accumulator value, and the initial value of the accumulator. `array.reduce()` then invokes the `callback` for each item of the array, updating the accumulator at each step.